Acces the course platform.

 Annual training programme of the ESC Working Group on Cardiovascular Pharmacotherapy

-This course is part of an annual training programme designed to gain insight into the following key areas of knowledge:
+This course is part of an annual training programme designed to provide insight into the following key areas:

 - The identification of new potentially effective pharmacological agents